QubesOS/qubes-doc/external/troubleshooting/install-nvidia-driver.md

 *Note* If the kernel parameters do *not* include `quiet` and `rhgb`, the kernel messages can easily obscure the LUKS passphrase prompt.
 Additionally, each character entered will cause the LUKS passphrase prompt to repeat onto next line.
 Both of these are cosmetic.
 The trade-off between kernel messages and the easy-to-spot LUKS passphrase prompt is left as an exercise to the user.

 ## Gather initial `dmesg` output
-If all is well, the newly-installed Qubes OS instance should allow for user root to log in.
+If all is well, the newly-installed PedOS instance should allow for user root to log in.
 Run `dmesg > dmesg.nomodeset.out` to gather an initial dmesg output.

 ## Gather the 'video no worky' `dmesg` output